Arms industry: Market failures

 A free market for weapons cannot exist within a state because the market is necessarily a monopsony where there is a single buyer and a small number of suppliers.
 The high cost of weapons together with the lack of a free market makes pricing controversial and allegations of corruption and inefficiency common.
 Furthermore, the complexity and specialization involved in weapons together with barriers to entry created by the government procurement process frequently result in monopolistic situations where suppliers are able to charge high prices and dictate long delivery times.
 The cyclic nature of the business has driven consolidation which further impedes pricing.

 While profiteering by the arms industry is frequently blamed for the costs of defense procurement, a comparison between commercial and defense companies found little difference in profitability.
 Rather, cost overruns appear to be caused by a variety of complicated factors inherent in the structure of military procurement including needless levels of technological sophistication, a bidding process that rewards underbidding, a profit formula that rewards inefficiency by paying contractors a percentage of the total cost, procurement organization structure that hampers decision-making, and concurrent engineering that requires rework of already produced equipment.
 Technological determinism may arise where competition between weapons systems drives relentless development of new weapons, not because they are needed, but because they are possible.
 Pressure on the US government has resulted in an inefficient procurement system where the government negotiates with the objective of low contractor profit rather than low overall cost.

 Poorly managed procurement during the American Civil War resulted in generals and states competing against each other when buying arms which resulted in a seller’s market where prices were ten times higher than before the war and the goods were sometimes unusable.
 Similar problems occurred at the start of WWII before procurement was centralized to the War Production Board to prevent useless competition.

 Bids for government contracts may involve collusion among the bidders to extract exorbitant profits.
 High profitability of companies involved in the manufacture of armor plate for ships resulting from their anti-competitive tactics around the year 1900 lead to much public controversy.
 This culminated in the Budget and Accounting Act of 1921 to limit the sort of abuses perpetrated by the nickel-steel cartel.
 The period leading up to WWI saw Navy Department funds being used as a source of federal patronage.

 A continuing community of interests between the military and industry creates the potential for an old boy network in control of weapons procurement that threatens the public interest.
 This may involve a revolving door dynamic were personnel frequently change their employment between government and private industry, thus making their allegiance unclear.
+Elizabeth Warren said that there is a widespread practice of American defense contractors hiring former US Government officials.
+She said that hundreds of such cases exist and that they constitute a revolving door that creates "at minimum, the appearance of corruption and favoritism".